ttalvitie/browservice/BUILD.md

 ## Building AppImage

-If you want to build the AppImage yourself, clone the repository and use the build script `tools/build_appimage.sh` with two arguments: the architecture (`x86_64`, `i386`, `armhf`, `aarch64`) and the Git branch, commit or tag name you want to build.
+If you want to build the AppImage yourself, clone the repository and use the build script `tools/build_appimage.sh` with four arguments: the architecture (`x86_64`, `armhf`, `aarch64`), the Git branch, commit or tag name you want to build, a path to the patched CEF tarball and the output filename.
 The build script builds the AppImage in a QEMU emulated machine and if successfuly, saves the built AppImage to the current directory.